sousaedinei/Getting-and-Cleaning-Data---Course-Project/README.md

 =========================================

 The "UCI HAR Dataset" paste must be saved in the R's working directory.
-The script needs the dplyr package to run appropriately.
+The script "run_analysis.R" needs the dplyr package to run appropriately.
 This script will execute the following steps:
 1. Merge the training and the test sets to create one data set.
 2. Extract only the measurements on the mean and standard deviation for each measurement.